sqlxpert/aws-tag-sched-ops/readme.md

   |RDS instance|Stop + Reboot|Stop|
   |RDS instance|Stop + Create Snapshot|Create Snapshot then Stop|

-* The EC2 instance Create Image + Reboot combination is the most useful.
+* The Create Image + Reboot combination for EC2 instances is useful.
 For example, you could use it to take hourly backups but reboot only before the midnight backup.
 The midnight backup would be guaranteed to be coherent for all files, but you could safely retrieve static files as of any given hour, from the other backups.
 To set up this example:

   |Tag|Value|
   |--|--|